sayin/Data_Driven_Symbolic_Regression/README.md

 The codes consits of three parts:
 1) Equation Discovery using GEP and STRidge,
 2) Trucation Error Analysis using GEP and STRidge,
-3) Hidden Physics Discovery using GEP and LES Eddy Viscosity Modelling using GEP and STRidge.
+3) Hidden Physics Discovery using GEP and LES sub grid scale Modelling using GEP and STRidge.

 References:
 1) Vaddireddy, H., Rasheed, A., Staples, A. E., & San, O. (2020).
 Feature engineering and symbolic regression methods for detecting hidden physics from sparse sensor observation data.
 Physics of Fluids, 32(1), 015113. (https://aip.scitation.org/doi/full/10.1063/1.5136351)